adambard/learnxinyminutes-docs/javascript.html.markdown

 // JavaScript identifier.
 Values can be any type. var myObj = {myKey: "myValue", "my other key": 4}

-// Object attributes can be accessed using the 'subscript' syntax, myObj["my other key"] // = 4
+// Object attributes can also be accessed using the subscript syntax, myObj["my other key"] // = 4

 // ... or using the dot syntax, provided the key is a valid identifier.